 Infrastructure

-The 2.4MW power supply required for the phase one mining and processing operations is supplied using CAT 3512B diesel power generators having a maximum power generation capacity of 3.6MW.
+The 2.4MW power supply required for the mining and processing operations is supplied using CAT 3512B diesel power generators having a maximum power generation capacity of 3.6MW.
 A hybrid solution diesel-renewable power plant is also proposed to be constructed.

 Financing for ATO mine